Gaussian Process Latent Variable Modeling for Few-shot Time Series Forecasting: Methodology

 \subsubsection{Kernel Association}

-A new and more complex kernel function can be obtained by the addition and multiplication of existing kernel functions because positive semi-definite covariance matrices are closed under addition and multiplication \cite{duvenaud2013structure}. \begin{lemma} Let $k_1$ and $k_2$ be kernels and let let $+$ and $\times$ denote addition and multiplication, respectively.
-Then $+$, $k_1 + k_2$ and $k_1\times k_2$ are kernels. \end{lemma}
+A more complex kernel function can be obtained by the addition and multiplication of existing kernel functions because positive semi-definite covariance matrices are closed under addition and multiplication~\cite{duvenaud2013structure}. \begin{lemma} Let $k_1$ and $k_2$ be kernels and let $+$ and $\times$ denote addition and multiplication, respectively.
+Then $k_1 + k_2$ and $k_1\times k_2$ are kernels. \end{lemma}

-Lemma \ref{KA} allows us to expand basic kernels into high-order kernels with power larger than 2.
-For example, LIN is a basic kernel, and LIN$^2$ is a 2-order kernel.
-The basic kernel LIN denotes a trend pattern, while the high-order kernel LIN$^2$ denotes a quadratic pattern.
-When a high-order kernel is combined with basic kernels into a final kernel $K$, it exhibits a more complex analytic form than do the basic kernels.
-We call this procedure kernel association~\cite{motai2014kernel}.
+Lemma \ref{KA} allows us to expand basic kernels into high order kernels with power larger than 2.
+For example, LIN is a basic kernel, and LIN$^2$ is a second-order kernel.
+The basic kernel LIN denotes a trend pattern, while the high order kernel LIN$^2$ denotes a quadratic pattern.
+When a high order kernel is combined with basic kernels into a final kernel $K$, it exhibits a more complex analytic form than the basic kernels.
+This procedure is called kernel association~\cite{motai2014kernel}.
 The intuition is that kernels with different orders should be included in $K$ because basic kernels capture general patterns of time series, while higher order kernels capture higher order information.
-As more higher order kernels are included in $K$, $K$ approximates the real patterns better.
-This is similar to polynomial approximation \cite{hastie2009elements}.
+As more higher order kernels are included in $K$, $K$ approximates a real-world pattern better.
+This is similar to polynomial approximation~\cite{hastie2009elements}.